Side entrance to UWL campus. A modern glass entrance with the UWL logo above the door

 There will be continuous learning by the AI itself based on user feedback.
 The product will draw on “best-of” TTO practices by HEPs, industry advisors and University Spin-out Investment Terms Guide.
 Using the latest GenAI technology, these methods will democratise access and application of best practice.

 UWL's School of Computing and Engineering will offer technical consultancy throughout the project, with Professor in AI and Advanced Computing Dr Julie Wall serving as a member of the governance group.
+Our School of Medicine and Biosciences will also support the project, with Professor of Biomedical Science Dr Bernadine Idowu joining the group as project consultant for Equality, Diversity, and Inclusion.

 Professor Geoff Rodgers, Pro-Vice-Chancellor (Enterprise and Employment) at Brunel University, said,